larrylehan/larrylehan.github.io/_pages/about.md

 ## Recent News
-Apr 4, 2025. **[Invited talk at Department of Management Science and Statistics at The University of Texas at San Antonio (Virtual)]** On the Role of Surrogates in Conformal Inference of Individual Causal Effects.
-[Slides].
+Apr 4, 2025. **[Invited talk at Department of Management Science and Statistics at University of Texas at San Antonio (Virtual)]** On the Role of Surrogates in Conformal Inference of Individual Causal Effects.

-Mar 14, 2025. **[Invited talk at the University of Washington Biostatistics Working Group (Virtual)]** Yi Liu will present our work, Targeted Data Fusion for Causal Survival Analysis Under Distribution Shift.
-[Slides].
+Mar 14, 2025. **[Invited talk at University of Washington Biostatistics Working Group (Virtual)]** Yi Liu will present our work, Targeted Data Fusion for Causal Survival Analysis Under Distribution Shift.

 Mar 14, 2025. **[Invited talk at the ASA Covariate Adjustment Working Group Journal Club]** Yi Liu will present our work, COADVISE: Covariate Adjustment with Variable Selection in RCTs.
-[Slides].

 Jan 30, 2025. **[New preprint]** [Targeted Data Fusion for Causal Survival Analysis Under Distribution Shift](https://arxiv.org/pdf/2501.18798) is available on Arxiv.